Fiji Adults Only Resorts Guide

 - Most plants require pruning in late winter or early spring, prior to new growth and flowering.
 Some plants require pruning in the fall and winter.

-- Clean and sterilize pruning equipment with rubbing alcohol before use to avoid the transfer of any diseases.
+- Clean and sterilize pruning equipment with rubbing alcohol before using to avoid the transfer of any diseases.

 - Regularly inspect your plants to check for overall health.